Southgate Connector - Blacksburg

 For additional details about the project, view the following video:

-The project was awarded in March 2015 and construction on the project is currently set to begin in Spring of 2015.
+The project was awarded in March 2015 and construction on the project began in Spring of 2015.

 The project is expected to be open to traffic in December 2018 with incidental work to be completed by December 2019.

 While temporary road and trail detours may be necessary for short durations, impacts to users of these facilities should be minimal.

 Access to all properties will be maintained during construction.

 On June 15, starting at 7 a.m. and until completed, there is a lane closure in place in the westbound left lane of Route 460, traveling towards Blacksburg, to widen the shoulder area of the road.
 Work will continue 24 hours a day until completed.
 Drivers are advised to watch for large trucks entering and exiting the lane closure area of the work zone.
 This work is expected to be complete in two weeks.

 Once this work is completed, they will move to the eastbound lane area anticipated to begin on Monday, June 30 at 7 a.m. to 5 a.m. on Saturday morning, July11, the passing lane of eastbound Route 460, east of the Southgate Drive entrance, will be closed to perform median work to widen the shoulder of the eastbound lane.